Data & Privacy

 A full subscription to both platforms is said to cost up to 192 euros a year.[2]
 Meta is putting a price on your privacy - you pay and they leave your personal data alone.
 But is that a fair price?

 Big tech companies like Meta and Google make billions in profits every year by using our data to serve us targeted ads.
-The data broker market in the US, where personal data is traded, reached a volume of 247 billion dollars last year.[3]
+The data broker market in the US, where personal data is traded, reached a volume of $247 billion last year.[3]
 We provide this data to big companies virtually for free - sometimes without even knowing it.
 In return, we only get access to some of their services.
 This raises the question: How much is your personal data worth?

 The Data Paradox

 Finding a comprehensive answer to this question is anything but easy.
 The problem becomes clear when we look at the prices at which your personal data is traded.
 In the data broker market, your shopping data (i.e. data about your purchases and transactions) sells for a measly $0.001 [4].
-On the other hand, Amazon's Amazon Shopper Panel programme offers selected users 10 USD per month for uploading invoices from other shops.[5]
+On the other hand, Amazon's Amazon Shopper Panel programme offers selected users $10 per month simply for uploading invoices from other shops.[5]

 Where you are the product: Dynamics of the data market